yeekangc/cloud-pak-for-applications/README.md

 ![GitHub Logo](images/s3.png)

-12. Run `appsody build` so that application would be ready to deploy on any cloud.
+12. Run `appsody build` so that the application would be ready to deploy on any cloud.
 13. After the command executed successfully on left there will be new file named as **app-deploy.yaml**.
 14  We have successfully created Admin microservice.
 15. Follow the step 3 again to create 2 microservice and name it **micro-user** .
-And you will end up with like below structure.
+And you will end up with like the below structure.

 ![GitHub Logo](images/ss.png)